bakedbean/lighthouse_timeline/README.md

 ### CUSTOMIZATIONS

 Includes an object for connecting to the Google Docs API
-Connects to a Berklee.edu specific spreadsheet
+Integrates with Google Docs spreadsheet
 Adds ticket data to a priority worksheet for support management